-The History PPE will consist of 1 examination lasting one hour and 45minutes.
+The History PPE will consist of 1 examination lasting two hours.
 There will be two sections each worth 40 marks.
 They will consist of the following question types:

 Section 1: 2x 4 mark questions and 1x 8 mark question on two interpretations.
 A 4 mark question, and 8 mark question, and a 12 mark question.